ELEVATE-Project/project-service/README.md

     volumes:
         citus-data:
+        mongo-data:
     ```

 By implementing these adjustments, the configuration ensures that when the `docker-compose down` command is executed, the database data is securely stored within the specified volumes.
 Consequently, this data will be retained and remain accessible, even after the containers are terminated and subsequently reinstated using the `docker-compose up` command.

 ## Sample User Accounts Generation

-During the initial setup of MentorEd services with the default configuration, you may encounter issues creating new accounts through the regular SignUp flow on the MentorEd portal.
+During the initial setup of Project services with the default configuration, you may encounter issues creating new accounts through the regular SignUp flow on the MentorEd portal.
 This typically occurs because the default SignUp process includes OTP verification to prevent abuse.
 Until the notification service is configured correctly to send actual emails, you will not be able to create new accounts.

 In such cases, you can generate sample user accounts using the steps below.
-This allows you to explore the MentorEd services and portal immediately after setup.
+This allows you to explore the Project services and portal immediately after setup.

 > **Warning:** Use this generator only immediately after the initial system setup and before any normal user accounts are created through the portal.
 It should not be used under any circumstances thereafter.